 1BR premiered at Fantasia Fest in Montreal and had a terrific festival run before being picked up for distribution by Dark Sky Films.
 There was supposed to be a small, ten-theater theatrical run along with a cool premiere party, but unfortunately it was cancelled because of the Coronavirus lockdown.
 It’s always something, right?

 On the bright side, we are happy to say that we are still premiering on all of the most popular VOD platforms today.
-The film is around 84% on Rotten Tomatoes, so clearly people are liking it.
+1BR film is currently around 88% on Rotten Tomatoes, so clearly people are liking it.

 As first-time producers, Shane and I learned a lot.
 If there is any justice in this Coronavirus-addled world, hopefully we’ve convinced you to perhaps rent our little film.